 Granite State is a nickname of New Hampshire.

-Do you know any fun, strange or interesting facts about New Hampshire that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about New Hampshire?
+Share them in the comments below!